Success! TRAVEL24 has been applied to your cart.

 So Is MCT Oil An Effective Remedy For Seborrheic Dermatitis?

 There is no one-size-fits-all cure for this skin condition.
-Most treatment options only help to induce and maintain remission and combat symptoms.
+Most management options only help to induce and maintain remission and combat symptoms.
 There's always that chance of recurrence.

 There are anecdotal reports of people who have used MCT oil, then noticed that their seborrheic dermatitis was cleared entirely.
 But the fact is that no scientific studies or research has proven this to be an effective management option.
 Therefore, finding what works for you may come with some trial and error.